projectEndings/projectEndings.github.io/accomplishments.md

 subtitle: Enabling Sustainable Digital Humanities Projects
 ---

-As part of our Social Sciences and Research Council (SSHRC) grant, the Endings Project will be making available a toolset for Digital Humanities (DH) projects to use and implement.
+As part of our Social Sciences and Humanities Research Council of Canada (SSHRC) grant, the Endings Project will be making available a toolset for Digital Humanities (DH) projects to use and implement.
 A website that conforms to Endings principles will be considered "Endings Compliant."

 Our team is hard at work developing documentation, software, and models of longevity for DH projects.
 We are using websites developed at the Humanities Computing and Media Centre (HCMC) at the University of Victoria as models for Endings compliance.